ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 ### The `org` field

 The organization is a logical name used for grouping modules together under a common namespace within a repository.
-Building a library package with `bal build` and pushing a library package into a repository will fail without an organization name.
+Building a library package with `bal pack` and pushing a library package into a repository will fail without an organization name.

 Organization names can only contain alphanumerics, underscore, and the maximum length is 256 characters.